zachgrayio/rust-buildkite/README.md

 )
 ```

-This skips path existence, command allowlist, Bazel target, and env var validation at compile time.
+This skips path existence, command, Bazel target, and env var validation at compile time.
 Runtime validation is still performed when the binary runs.

 ### Skipping Runtime Validation